SargeyWargey/Homoothya/Story/Drafts/Chapter_09.md

 "We marched again before the earth could cool," I read.

 Chehata had gone very still.
 "My uncle was there," she said finally.
 "He saw that fight.
-He said the blood ran into the river and the water turned red downstream.
+He said the blood ran into the river, and the water turned red downstream.
 He said they didn't even have time to bury the bodies properly."

 I added another note to the margin.
 Her uncle's testimony.
 Another witness to add to the accounting.